0xCompute/rubidity/indexer/README.md

 some (very few) inscribes use the "non-standard" utf8 extension to mark this technique e.g.

-     text/plain;utf8,Hello, World!
+     data:text/plain;utf8,Hello, World!

+web standard would be to use percent-encode e.g.:

+     data:text/plain,Hello%2C%20World%21   # or text/plain the default
+     data:,Hello%2C%20World%21

-note: the current ethscriptions.com indexer ALWAYS uses the "non-standard" utf8 extension (with or without extension in datauri) and NEVER percent-encodes/decodes thus - all percent-encoded data_uris are BROKEN! - that is, all %hh stay "verbatim" in the text.
+note: the current ethscriptions.com indexer ALWAYS uses the "non-standard" utf8 extension (with or without extension in datauri) and NEVER percent-encodes/decodes thus - all percent-encoded data_uris are BROKEN! - that is, all %xx stay "verbatim" in the text.

 > Without ";base64", the data (as a sequence of octets) is represented